 Morgan Lundberg recognized a completely different application area for thermal cameras - they can be combined with drones and facilitate property maintenance.
 Drones with thermal camera could revolutionize the way roof inspections are carried out in the future.
 “A drone equipped with a thermal camera can be used to detect water and thermal leaks in buildings by flying the drone over the roof and registering temperature anomalies with centimeter precision.
 This method was developed to detect leaks in district heating pipes and has not previously been tested on buildings.
 I believe we’re the first in the Nordics, maybe even in Europe, to do this,” says Lundberg.

 The results have exceeded all expectations.
 It takes no more than two hours to analyze a 40,000 sq m roof.
 In the past this was a time-consuming and complex process that relied on the human eye and qualified guesswork.
 “The three flights we have carried out so far using thermal drones have given excellent results and one hundred percent accuracy.
 The beauty of it is that we can quickly inspect very large areas with accurate results at a relatively low cost,” Lundberg says.

 Unlike in previously used methods, there is no need to use guesswork to detect the leak’s location.
-This saves considerable time, money and effort.
+This simplifies property maintenance and saves considerable time, money and effort.
 “Several of our customers have thanked us for detecting leaks that nobody knew existed.
 In one case, we discovered a leak 30 meters away that would have been impossible to detect without this method,” Lundberg explains.